aherbig/dnd-docs/crafting_rules.md

 250gp / 2h
 Max.
 1000gp / day
 Half cost / value (rare consumable value 2500gp.
 Costs 1250gp and 20h / 2,5 days to craft)

+### Crafting Magic Items:

+250gp / day
+you have to pay half the value of the magic item you wish to craft. for example: rare item value 5000gp if you take the time to craft it, you have to provide 2500gp. the process takes you (5000/250) days.